ARE YOU CARING FOR YOUR OWN?

-Today's healthcare workforce is facing a multitude of challenges.
-Most health care providers adjust well to the multitude of demands encountered during a traumatic clinical event or challenging times, yet, sometimes the emotional aftershock can be difficult.
-Signs and symptoms of this emotional aftershock may last a few days, a few weeks, a few months, or longer.
+Most clinicians and their healthcare team adjust well to the multitude of demands encountered during a traumatic clinical event or challenging times, yet, sometimes the emotional aftershock can be difficult.
+Signs and symptoms of this emotional impact may last a few days, a few weeks, a few months, or longer.
+The outcomes of healthcare workers experiencing an emotional aftershock can include guilt, anxiety and stress.
+Each symptom can occur on varying scales and contribute to high staff absentee rates, high turnover, increase in mistakes, and even suicidal thoughts.

-This multi-phase workshop, led by co-developer Dr. Susan Scott, provides healthcare organizations with the knowledge and tools necessary to establish Peer Support teams using Second Victim concepts to address the increasing needs of all healthcare workers.
+This multi-phase Caring for Our Own workshop, led by co-developer Dr. Susan Scott in partnership with the Center for Patient Safety, provides healthcare organizations with the knowledge and tools necessary to establish Peer Support teams using Second Victim concepts to address the increasing needs of all healthcare workers.

 ABOUT THE TRAINING WORKSHOP